 Shredding energy from various waste materials

-The composition of waste streams changes constantly.
-The waste shredding process needs to be adjustable, as the quality of the source and end material vary.
+There are several things to consider when the attempt is to master recycling for circular economy in an environmentally feasible way, waste-based fuel production following suit.
+Each waste type has its own specific characteristics, treatment methods, recovery and recycling possibilities and for an individual waste management operator, the waste streams may change constantly.
+Therefore, the waste shredding process needs to be adjustable, to adapt as the quality of the source and end material vary.
 Commercial and industrial waste, tyres, construction and demolition waste, and other types of waste can be crushed one after another and even mixed after shredding.

 Shredders in the energy business must be flexible and efficient.
 The high torque of the TANA Shark makes it extremely versatile for handling any type of waste from mattresses to waste wood.
 An optional magnet helps remove metals from the material flow.
 A single TANA Shark shredder is often sufficient to replace two shredders or a shredder and a screen.
 The TANA Shark is one of the heaviest shredders in the market, meaning a solid structure, robust components and long service life.